Dating too much is like eating too much junk food ... so not good for you!

-If you're a single woman over 25 in America, you've been fed a bill of goods about how to find a man.
-You've been told that if you want to find Mr. Right, you need get out there and date and, more importantly, you need to be dating all the time.
+If you're a single woman over 25, you've been fed a bill of goods about "how to find a man".
+You've been told that if you want to find Mr. Right, you need get out there and date.
+More importantly, you need to date all the time.

-When you date indiscriminately, just for the sake of dating, it can be dangerous for your heart.
+When you date indiscriminately just for the sake of dating, it's dangerous for your heart (and, sometimes, your body).
 It makes it all too easy for you to fall for the wrong guy just because he's there.
-You waste valuable time and energy on relationships that are doomed to fail.
+You waste valuable time and energy on relationships already doomed to fail.

-- You're afraid to be alone.
+2. You're afraid of being alone.
 When it comes to over-dating, fear of being alone is a big motivator.
-It keeps you constantly seeking male companionship, and settling for quantity over quality.
+It keeps you constantly seeking male companionship and settling for quantity over quality.
 If you don't overcome your fear you will sabotage your love life.

-- You treat dating like work.
+3. You treat dating like work.
 Do you schedule three coffee dates in a day for the sake of efficiency?
 You may think men won't know what's going on, but they'll sense they're not getting your full attention.
 How could they?
-When you're with number one, you'll be worrying about number two, and by number three, you'll be totally distracted trying to keep them straight in you mind.
+When you're with number one, you'll be worrying about number two, and by number three you'll be totally distracted trying to keep them straight in you mind.

 If you're over-dating, don't be afraid to go on a dating diet.
-Stop filling yourself up with first dates that will never go anywhere.
+Stop filling yourself up with low-quality dates that will never go anywhere.
 Take your time and carefully pick a quality man who will satisfy you and not leave you hungry for more.